Hell Town RV Park

 Very cool.
 You find anything?

 The wolf and the snake stared into the myriad of green growth before them, hoping the jungle might offer solutions.
-And, as if the answer came to both at the exact same time, they looked up and scanned the bottom of the doom.
+And, as if the answer came to both at the exact same time, they looked up and scanned the bottom of the dome.
 There, about thirty-five feet directly above them, was a hatch.
 If they could reach it, they’d be close to the room where Chick and the kids were being held.

 Guy had slithered up many a thing in his snake body.
 But this structure was as slick as frozen water.
 And it was a straight up ascent.
 Still, he had to try.

 His body swayed back and forth as it slinked up the homecraft base.
 His tail supported his weight.
-He was ten feet long in his snake form, but needed another twenty-five feet to make it to the hatch.
+He was ten-feet long in his snake form, but needed another twenty-five feet to make it to the hatch.
 He continued sidewinding, hoping to advance.

 During one swipe, his body came into contact with a bulging disc in the framework.
 He made another swipe and there it was—a nodule in an otherwise flat surface.
 He repeated the action, this time applying more pressure.
 Nothing.
 He coiled, the best he could, and struck the disc full strength with his head.